libp2p/specs/protocol-select/README.md

 - **Data schema**

-  The **[Multistream Select]** protocol is defined as a plaintext protocol with no strict schema definition, making both implementation and protocol evolution time consuming and error-prone.
+  The **[Multistream Select]** protocol is defined as a bespoke format that doesn't clearly delineate between different atomic messages,making both implementation and protocol evolution time consuming and error-prone.
   See [rust-libp2p/1795] showcasing complexity for implementors and [specs/196] to showcase difficulty evolving protocol.

   The **Protocol Select** protocol will use a binary data format defined in a machine parseable schema language allowing protocol evolution at the schema